Mohammedkb/RepData_PeerAssessment1/PA1_template.md

 The mean value of the total number of steps taken per day for the new dataset is **10766**.
 And the median value is also **10766**.

 Notice that the mean and median for the imputed missing values data set are different from those in the first part (without imputing missing values).
-Both mean and median in the new dataset are higher than mean and median in the original dataset, respectviely.
+Both mean and median in the new dataset are higher than mean and median in the original dataset, respectively.

 The impact of imputing missing data on the estimates of the total daily number of steps is that it eliminates skewness and bias in the data and converts the data distribution into unimodal probability distribution where mean and median are equal.
 Whereas the dataset with missing values exhibits skewness as implied by median being higher than the mean.